-Teeth survive best in an oral environment in which proper oral hygiene is maintained.
+Teeth survive in an oral environment in which proper oral hygiene is maintained.
 Our dental hygiene program is designed to help prevent new cavities, preserve teeth that have been restored, and manage periodontal disease.
 Book Appointment

 At Willowbrook Dental Clinic, we focus on helping our patients prevent oral disease before it happens.
 With regular check ups and cleanings with your dental hygienist, we can work with you to prevent oral health issues, and keep your smile healthy.

-Both natural teeth and teeth with restorations survive best in an oral environment that is clean and where proper oral hygiene is maintained.
+Both natural teeth and teeth with restorations survive in an oral environment that is clean and where proper oral hygiene is maintained.

 Our dental hygiene program is designed to help prevent new cavities, preserve teeth that have been restored and manage periodontal disease.